jonathantneal/hfill/README.md

 import hfill from 'hfill';
 ```

-Use the `style` method to include a document stylesheet for custom headings within sectioning elements.
+Use the `style` method to include a document stylesheet for contextual headings within sectioning elements.

 ```js
 hfill.style(